-Of course, there are some things you can do by yourself in areas such as boat preparation, sail shape and boat handling but it is almost impossible to improve your boatspeed very much by working alone.
+Of course, there are some things you can do by yourself.
+Areas such as boat preparation, sail shape and boat handling.
+It’s almost impossible to improve your boatspeed very much by working alone.
+Use a tuning partner to get Faster.

 For you to make substantial progress on speed development you need to line up with two boats side by side.
 The best way to judge your boat’s upwind or downwind performance is to compare it to the performance of a similar boat sailing in the same conditions.